ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

   * Click the green "Check" button when finished.

 ???
-* Instruct the students to do the "Use the Web App Without Vault" challenge of the "Vault Encryption as a Service" track.
-* This challenge has them use the web application without Vault.
+We will get familiar with the web application without Vault.
-* Point out that the new record they add during this challenge will nto be encrypted.
+* So new records will not be encrypted.

 ---
 name: lab-database-challenge-4